Codefresh-Examples/Examples/tag-latest-dockerhub/README.md

 The original image must have been buit with Codefresh, so that it's available in Codefresh's embedded registry.

-The example uses a general purpose script at: [https://gist.github.com/itaysk/c023de03fe74dd3d5db336b7f9699b6b] (https://gist.github.com/itaysk/c023de03fe74dd3d5db336b7f9699b6b) that does the following:
+The example uses a general purpose script [here](https://gist.github.com/itaysk/c023de03fe74dd3d5db336b7f9699b6b) that does the following:

 1. call the Docker Hub api, asking for all the tag information for the given image
 2. extract tag values, disregard the 'latest' tag.